About Senator Risch of Idaho

-Jim Risch, currently serving a second term as Idaho's 28th Senator, holds a longstanding commitment to public service and a passion for good government.
+Jim Risch, currently serving a third term as Idaho's 28th Senator, holds a longstanding commitment to public service and a passion for good government.
 Known for "pragmatic decision-making," Risch is what his peers call a "no-nonsense, get-the-job-done leader" with more than four decades of experience in elected office.
 He has been recognized by the National Journal as the “Most Conservative” Senator in the United States Senate.

 During his service as Idaho's 31st governor, Risch lowered property taxes by 20 percent providing much-needed tax relief to Idaho taxpayers, while setting aside $100 million in a rainy day fund for schools.
 He also designed a plan to manage Idaho's roadless areas and supervised the adoption of a rule that effectively prohibits the construction of traditional mercury-releasing pulverized coal power plants.
 Both measures earned Risch bipartisan acclaim for his pragmatic approach to natural resource issues and land management.

 As governor, Risch also accomplished a number of initiatives to create a streamlined and effective government.
 He transformed Idaho's executive office by opening regional offices throughout the state, enhancing communication and responsiveness to Idahoans.
 Risch also succeeded in a major reorganization of Idaho's Department of Health and Welfare that allowed for more efficient administration and cost savings.